LCW TRAINING RULES

 In points sprints and finish sprints all riders in the same group as the fifth rider from the front at the point where the sprint starts must do everything in their power to maintain the speed of the fastest rider.
 No rider in the group may “ease up.”
 For purposes of this clause the group of the fifth rider is understood to be the first five riders plus all riders following the fifth rider to a gap of more than 10 bike lengths.At the end of a road race or criterium, the top 5 finishers in each category must report to the starter/lap counter.
 Failure to do so could result in loss of points.

 As they cross the finish line for a time trial, participants must shout out their assigned start number.
-Failure to do so could result in misidentification.
+Failure to do so could result in an incorrect finish time.

 Separate A/B Criteriums: